 In response NPWS made the following key changes to the plan:

 - re-routing walking track away from Cobblers Beach and removing new link to Obelisk Beaches

 - ensuring that traffic, cycle and pedestrian management are adequately covered in the master plan

 - ensuring that the master plan is clear in relation to the requirements for environmental assessment and protecting park values (particularly new walking track construction and event approval)

 - ensuring the master plan is clear in relation to continuing to work with the Harbour Trust.

 The Middle Head and Georges Head Master Plan will be delivered in stages by NPWS in consultation with the community and as funding becomes available.

 Funding for the Sydney Harbour Scenic Walk at Middle Head was obtained in mid-2018 when the NSW Government announced an unprecedented $80 million investment in 9 projects in response to the growing global popularity of nature-based walks.
-The National Parks Visitor Infrastructure Program presents an outstanding opportunity to strengthen the appeal of NSW as a walking destination and engage visitors with the values of our parks by improving the quality and accessibility of walking tracks and trails.
+The National Parks Visitor Infrastructure Program presents an outstanding opportunity to strengthen the appeal of New South Wales as a walking destination and engage visitors with the values of our parks by improving the quality and accessibility of walking tracks and trails.